-Research in this area examines how emerging technologies open up new possibilities for expression, representation, and access to information, as well as how power is negotiated within new media.
-This research also explores the opportunities that emerging media presents for creating social movements and social change, but also the accompanying threats that may be presented to democracy and freedom.
+Research in this area examines how emerging technologies open up new possibilities in terms of freedom of expression and access to information, but also addresses the complex ways that power is negotiated within these new media.
+It also explores the opportunities that arise for creating social movements and social change but also the accompanying threats that may be presented to democracy and freedom.
 Moreover, this research explores new technologies as sites of cultural expression and representation.

 Recent research by our faculty has addressed:

 - The role of social media in politics and political discourse

 - The intersection of digital journalism, mobile technologies, and public discourse

 - The impact of information and communication technologies on urban revitalization efforts